-There are many ways to track engagement in Engageli, both as a full class and individually.
-These metrics can help keep a pulse on how the class is engaging with and learning the content so you can adjust as needed.
+There are many ways to track engagement in Engageli, for individual learners as well as the entire class.
+These markers can help you keep a pulse on how the class is engaging with and learning the content so you can adjust as needed.

 1. Emojis: The Emoji Thermometer measures learner sentiment.
 Learners have four emoji options: red, orange, yellow, and green.
 As learners answer, the thermometer will move up and down.
 All answers are anonymous, so you will get the aggregate of the responses.